Call for Proposals

 3. We might ask you to have a short conference call with us.
 Sometimes we like to ask for clarifications, or suggest changes to the contents or the format.
 If we contact you for such a call, it is not a guarantee your proposal will be accepted.

-4. We’ll notify you at latest 30 days after the submission deadline whether your idea is accepted or not.
+4. We'll notify you no later than 30 days after the submission deadline whether your idea is accepted or not.
 We'll ask for a final confirmation before announcing you.

 5. Even after you've been accepted, we'd like to help you make the most of your presentation or workshop.
 That's why we offer presentation support.
 We'll put you in touch with other speakers, to help you develop your material, be your sounding board, and give you feedback.
 We might also ask you to do the same for others.
 We've found that even for experienced speakers, a bit of back and forth can greatly improve the presentation or workshop.

 In our CFP the personal information we collect is solely for Explore DDD.
 We will never provide your email or any other personal information to a third party for marketing purposes.
 We will use your email for EDDD-related communication.
 Your name and email will be provided to the conference hotel for room reservation.
-Your name will also be used on printed schedules and name lists.
-In each case we will clarify how the information will be used as we ask for it.
+Your name will also be used on printed schedules, name lists, and name badges.
+In any other case, we will clarify how the information will be used as we ask for it.

 You will be asked to agree with our privacy policy when you fill out the CFP.
 By providing us with the information, you are giving us consent to use it for the purpose we have specified.
 We will be videoing and photographing participants (speakers, attendees, sponsors etc.) for promotional purposes during the conference.